Wydzials/AlPaczka/README.md

 AUTH0_CLI_DOMAIN=[...]
 API_IDENTIFIER=[...]
 ```
+Then add SSL certificate: `web/cert.pem`, `web/key.pem`.

-Then, when running the application for the first time, provide secrets for `api` and `web`.
+When running the application for the first time, provide secrets for `api` and `web`.
 Next time just run the script with no arguments.
 ```bash
 $ ./run-docker-compose.sh [web secret] [api secret]
 ```

-The command line application for couriers requires `/cli/.env` file:
+The command line application for couriers requires `cli/.env` file:
 ```
 AUTH0_CLI_DOMAIN=[...]
 API_IDENTIFIER=[...]